Classical Drama and Theatre

 Italy is the boot-shaped peninsula to the west of Greece in the Mediterranean Sea, with the long, narrow Adriatic Sea separating them.
 Unlike Greece, Italy comprises a vast and varied region, some of which is abundantly fertile and capable of sustaining a large population.
 But there are two major mountain chains in and around Italy: the Apennines running down the "spine" of the peninsula and the Alps closing it off to the north, separating it from France, Switzerland and Croatia (in Roman terms, Gaul, Helvetia and Illyricum, respectively).
 With seas on three sides and the highest mountains in Europe on the fourth, Italy is relatively well-protected from outside invasion—or was in early antiquity at least.

 There are at the same time significant weaknesses in Italy's natural defenses.
-The Alps, for instance, despite their height contain a number of traversable passes, as the Romans discovered to their horror during the Second Punic War when Hannibal brought across these mountains a large Carthaginian army—including several elephants!—instituting a decade of terror.
+The Alps, for instance, contain a number of traversable passes despite their height, as the Romans discovered to their horror during the Second Punic War when Hannibal brought across these mountains a large Carthaginian army—including several elephants!—instituting a decade of terror.
 To the south, the proximity of the large triangle-shaped island Sicily opens Italy up to invasion.
 Separated from their Sicilian neighbors by only the narrow Straits of Messina, the Italians have been invaded successfully from this direction several times in history, by Byzantines, various barbarians and most recently the allied forces in World War II.
-It means Italy cannot retreat from the world outside but must to some extent participate in the Mediterranean community.
+It means Italy cannot retreat from the world outside but must participate in the Mediterranean community.

 B. Early Rome